Biden administration to announce most Americans will need coronavirus booster shots

 “I think delta changed everything,” said one of the people familiar with the decision.

 Israel just released new data showing that the Pfizer vaccine, for people who are 65 years and older and were vaccinated in January, was less than 55% effective against severe disease and hospitalizations.
-The decline in effectiveness, which has been showing up in Israeli data for several weeks, has prompted Israel to begin administering a booster shot to people who are 50 years old and over.
+The decline in effectiveness, which has been showing up in Israeli data for several weeks, has prompted that nation to begin administering a booster shot to people who are 50 years old and over.

 Asked about the impact of the Israeli information on U.S. decision-making, a federal official said, “It’s very relevant and potentially important,” adding, “Other data are tending to corroborate what they are seeing, so we have to take it seriously.”

-Some officials also are scrutinizing data released last week from the Mayo clinic, which found that the effectiveness of the Pfizer vaccine had fallen to 42% in July.
-The vaccine remained highly effective against severe cases that could result in hospitalizations.
+Some officials also are scrutinizing data released last week from the Mayo Clinic, which found that the effectiveness of the Pfizer vaccine had fallen to 42% in July.
+The vaccine remained highly effective against severe cases that could result in hospitalization.

+The booster decision comes amid ongoing struggles to persuade a significant portion of the U.S. population to get vaccinated for the first time.

+Just over 50% of Americans are fully vaccinated against the coronavirus, and while vaccinations have been increasing in recent weeks, millions of Americans remain firmly opposed.
+For months, administration officials had worried that conversations about boosters would undermine confidence in the vaccine and dissuade people from getting immunized.
+Focus groups of vaccine-hesitant Trump voters confirmed officials’ fears, but health officials ultimately decided to move forward with boosters amid concerns over the delta variant and studies showing the waning effectiveness of the vaccine.